A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Sign stability of pseudo-Anosov mapping classes: empty boundary case

 \begin{thm} Let $\Sigma$ be a punctured surface.
-For a mapping class $\phi \in MC(\Sigma) \subset \Gamma_{\Sigma}$, the following conditions are equivalent: \begin{enumerate} \item The mapping class $\phi$ is pseudo-Anosov. \item The mutation loop $\phi$ is uniformly sign-stable. \item The mapping class $\phi$ has NS dynamics on $\bS \cX_{\Sigma}(\bR^\trop)$ and the attracting and repelling points are $\cX$-filling. \end{enumerate} In this case, the cluster stretch factor of the mutation loop $\phi$ coincides with the stretch factor $\lambda_\phi$ of the pA mapping class $\phi$. \end{thm}
+For a mapping class $\phi \in MC(\Sigma)$, the following conditions are equivalent: \begin{enumerate} \item $\phi$ is generic pseudo-Anosov. \item $\phi$ is uniformly sign-stable. \item $\phi$ has NS dynamics on $\bP \eML(F)$ and the attracting and repelling points are $\cX$-filling. \end{enumerate} In this case, the cluster stretch factor $\lambda_\phi^\tri$ coincides with the pA stretch factor of $\phi$ for any ideal triangulation $\tri$. \end{thm}

-The similar statement for $\cA_\Sigma(\bR^\trop)$ as (3) is not equivalent to the others \cite{IK2}.
-It is one of the reasons why we use the tropical $\cX$-variety rather than the $\cA$-variety in the definition of sign stability.
+Recall that $\phi$ is generic pA if one of (or equivalently, both of) its pA pair is generic.